laurielim/eleventy-pp/src/content/en/pages/index.md

   Performance Equipment is a new branch which provides a range of packaging and food processing equipment to help SMEs grow their business."
   buttonText: "Find out more<span class='visually-hidden'> about our company here</span>"
   buttonUrl: "/en/about-us"
+features:
+  title: "Why work with us?"
+  list:
+  - title: ISO Certified
+    image: "src/assets/images/certified-aja-iso.jpeg"
+    imageAlt: "ISO 9001 certification logo"
+    description: "Performance Plastics Ltd is among the most reliable companies in Mauritius.
+We are ISO certified for Quality Management.
+This guarantees that the products, services and process we use conform to international standards."
+    cardCTA: "Learn more <span class='visually-hidden'>ISO certification</span>"
+    cardCtaLink: "//www.iso.org/about-us.html"
+  - title: 100% Biodegradable
+    image: "src/assets/images/certified-ok-compost.png"
+    imageAlt: "OK Compost logo"
+    description: "All biodegrable plastic bags we manufacture comply with the laws of Mauritius.
+Additionally, the materials we use have been attributed the “OK COMPOST” conformity mark issued by TÜV AUSTRIA CERT BMBH."
+    cardCTA: "See<span class='visually-hidden'> our biodegradable </span>products"
+    cardCtaLink: "#"
 productCategories:
   title: Product categories
 permalink: '{{ locale }}/index.html'